 The payload above contains a lot of information but we will be focusing only on some parts of it:

-Before diving into the verification of the ETH transaction process, let’s start with spinning up our callback server.
-In this example I am going to use Express.js framework:
+Before diving into the verification of the ETH transaction process, let’s start with spinning up our Callback Handler server.
+In this example I am going to use the Express.js framework:

 npm i express